Saikiran0432/MachineLearning_Project/README.md

 - Created slicers to allow the users to extract the required information
 - ![Ml_2](https://github.com/Saikiran0432/MachineLearning_Project/assets/144260007/c511b85e-6175-4956-a5bd-37a4b09de2dc)
 ## Limitations
-1.Not enough data about users or items, making it difficult to give accurate recommendations 2.Struggle with updates in real-time, like user preferences or changing item availability 3.Handle sensitive user data, so we need to prioritize privacy.
+- Not enough data about users or items, making it difficult to give accurate recommendations
+- Struggle with updates in real-time, like user preferences or changing item availability
+- Handle sensitive user data, so we need to prioritize privacy.
-4.Made Recommendations more understandable and transparent.
+- Made Recommendations more understandable and transparent.
 ## Conclusion
 In summary, the project achieved its objective of assisting users in making informed dining choices by scraping swiggy data and employing advanced models like Linear Regression, Logisitic Regression and Random Forest.
 The Random Forest Regressor model outshone others with an impressive accuracy in predicting menu prices and suggesting suitable restaurants.